Premjxt-07/Hotel-Booking-Cancellation/README.md

 Exploratory Data Analysis :

-1.Feature Engineering
+1. Feature Engineering

-2.Binning
+2. Binning

-3.Aggregating Columns
+3. Aggregating Columns

-4.Visualization
+4. Visualization

-5.Insight & Conclusion
+5. Insight & Conclusion

 Feature Selection for machine learning process:

-1.Label encoding for certain columns that needs to be encoded
+1. Label encoding for certain columns that needs to be encoded

-2.Association checking using dython
+2. Association checking using dython

-3.Feature selection based on EDA and dython association
+3. Feature selection based on EDA and dython association

 Model Building:

-1.Train Test Split
+1. Train Test Split

-2.Using pipeline for model building
+2. Using pipeline for model building

-3.scaling for numerical features
+3. Scaling for numerical features

-4.label encoder for categorical features
+4. label encoder for categorical features

-5.Creating base model with few algorithm (Logistic Regression, K Neighbors Classifier, Decision Tree Classifier, Random Forest classifier, XGB Classifier)
+5. Creating base model with few algorithm (Logistic Regression, K Neighbors Classifier, Decision Tree Classifier, Random Forest classifier, XGB Classifier)

-6.Checking evaluation matrix
+6. Checking evaluation matrix

-7.Hyperparameter tuning on all algorithm
+7. Hyperparameter tuning on all algorithm

-8.checking evaluation matrix on the tuned model
+8. checking evaluation matrix on the tuned model

-9.Export the model with the best accuracy score
+9. Export the model with the best accuracy score

 Dashboard Building Using Flask